unleashit/Universal-React-Redux-Node-Postgres-Portfolio/README.md

 ### Administration and Login

 To acess the admin and add portfolio projects, you need to add a user and then elevate its access level.
 To create a user, just go to /signup and create it.
 To elevate the user, go into the DB and change the access level to 3.
 Now you can login at /login with your user and manage the portfolio.
 One caveat that I plan on fixing on some rainy day: you must run `npm run build` or `npm run prod` in the terminal after you add projects to view the images.
-The build process is needed for now to optimize and copy the uploaded images to the public (dist) folder.
+Webpack is needed for now to optimize and copy the uploaded images to the public (dist) folder.

-### Contact Form
+### Other Config

-For the contact form to function, you need to make a second config file inside the config folder called appConfig.js.
+For the site to function, you'll also need to make a second config file inside the server/config folder called appConfig.js.
 The contents of it should be (with your SMTP credentials):

 ```
 module.exports = {

+    sessionSecret: 'Not Keyboard Cat!',

     mailoptions: {
         from: '{from_email}',